 If you have ever purchased a new or used vehicle, you know that the enormous price tag slapped on the windshield or highlighted on the window sticker is not really the bottom line.
 That price is a ballpark for what you will be charged, and then there are many different fees and additional charges.
-So, you negotiate, work the figure into one you can afford and then finance or pay in full.
+So, you negotiate, you think “how much should i save for a car?”, work the figure into one you can afford and then finance or pay in full.
 Did you get the very best deal?
 If you did not also comparison shop in a car dealer auction, there is actually no way you got to the truly bargain basement price.

 Saving Big at a Car Dealer Auction

 Before you argue that you can attend an auction and get a good price on your own, keep in mind that those are public auctions.
 It is only the authentic car dealer auction, opened exclusively to licensed dealers, where you find vehicles at the lowest possible prices.
+Saving much more money at these auctions is really possible.
 Because a car dealer auction is made up of dealers competing for inventory and salvage vehicles, the prices remain as low as possible.
 The buyers are people who need to handle the vehicles and turn around to sell them at the best price point possible.
 Their goal is profit, and so they keep their bids low.

 So, how can you, as an average consumer gain access to a car dealer auction?
 The good news is that the Internet has created a way for almost anyone to find deals at auctions of this kind.
 By creating a website oriented towards those without licenses, some dealers are able to do the bidding, buying, shipping and paperwork for you.